 Non-controlling interest is the equity in a subsidiary not attributable directly or indirectly to the parent.
 Acquisitions of non-controlling interests are accounted for as transactions with owners in their capacity as owners and therefore no goodwill is recognized as a result of such transactions.
-The adjustments to non-controlling interest are based on a proportionate amount of the net assets of the subsidiary.
+The adjustments to non-controlling interest without loss of control are based on a proportionate amount of the net assets of the subsidiary.